History of Mishawaka, Indiana

 The bridge stood for 9 years until ice destroyed the northern part of the bridge.
 A covered bridge was built in 1848 to take its place.
 After it was built it was painted bright red and was a spooky place at night.
 To fight the darkness, Horace B. Fitch was paid $3.00 a month to line the inside the bridge with candles and to keep them lit throughout the night.

-The first freight train through Mishawaka was called “Goshen.”
+The first freight train through Mishawaka was named “Goshen.”

 The Terrible 1859 Railroad Disaster